The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 The adrenals are located on top of your kidneys and produce the “fight or flight” hormone and cortisol.

-The pancreas, behind your stomach, is part of both endocrine and digestive systems because it creates enzymes which break down food.
+The pancreas, located behind your stomach, is part of both the endocrine and digestive systems because it creates enzymes which break down food.

 In addition, it makes the hormones insulin and glucagon, which control blood sugar levels.